geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 So now we kind of agree that having a conv3D guy is bad, but maybe you need to have a BFLOAT16 guy.

 ##### **Geohot** [[00:25:00](https://www.youtube.com/watch?v=DSWQCT9mypQ&t=1500)]
 I don't think so.
 Nope.
 So here, there's a good reply to my mode, mode the type guy.
 There's a good reply to my tweet right here.
 I'd say general compilers have a lot of hand coded optimizations.
 Why assume neural network compilers would behave differently.
 And this is, it's because of the halting problem.
-It's because there's no way...
+It's because there's no way..
 Well, you have a neural network kernel.
 You can benchmark it and every single time no matter what data you put into it, it's going to run in the same amount of time, whereas no normal program behaves like that.

 That's, I agree in theory, but is that really the bottleneck why it thinks so.
 Yeah, I mean, I think it's impossible to reason about code.